 Television Geography: Residents of Pittsburgh get quite a kick out of the show's depiction of their city as a gay mecca, centered on the decadent and lively nightlife of Liberty Avenue (an actual, but fairly ordinary, major downtown thoroughfare).
 In fact, you might say that the fictional Liberty Avenue looks a lot like Church Street in Toronto, an actual gay neighborhood in a very gay-friendly city, and where the show is actually filmed.

 Coupled with the Monochrome Casting example above, it really makes one wonder why the show wasn't just based in Toronto to begin with.
-But at the other hand mayn problems that appear epsiecially in later eeasons, wouldn't be so problematic, if the series would have been settled in Canada at all.
+On the other hand, many problems that appear, especially in later seasons, wouldn't be as important if the series were originally set in Canada.

 The original UK version is in a industrial city (Manchester) so the producers thought Pittsburgh would be the US analog.